Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} rapid advancement of communication and control systems is foundational for advancing modern sixth-generation (6G) communication applications~\cite{ zeng2019joint, getu2024survey}.
-However, these systems often operate in isolation, limiting scalability and complicating stability in distributed environments with constrained communication.
-To overcome these challenges, communication and control co-design (CoCoCo) approaches optimize communication resources without compromising control performance.
-For example, existing approaches focus on control scheduling and resource allocation, adapting to channel and control states for improved system stability \cite{girgis2021predictive, eisen2022communication, zhao2018toward}.
-While effective, these strategies prioritize data exchange over extracting meaningful dynamics, a crucial factor in ensuring control effectiveness.
+\IEEEPARstart{T}{he} rapid advancement of communication and control technologies underpins the development of emerging \gls{6g} applications, such as autonomous systems and industrial automation~\cite{ zeng2019joint, getu2024survey}.
+However, traditional system architectures treat communication and control separately, leading to scalability bottlenecks and stability challenges in distributed and resource-constrained environments.
+To bridge this gap, \gls{cococo} has emerged as a promising paradigm that optimizes communication resources without compromising control performance.
+Existing \gls{cococo} approaches primarily focus on adaptive scheduling and resource allocation based on channel and control states~\cite{girgis2021predictive, eisen2022communication, zhao2018toward}, yet they often overlook the underlying explicit system dynamics that govern multi-objective control systems and rely on lossy compression techniques to reduce communication overhead.

-In the meantime, recent machine learning (ML) advancements have introduced semantic and goal-oriented communication, particularly in beyond fifth generation (B5G) and 6G networks~\cite{seo2021semantics,seo2024semantics,xie2021deep}.
-Semantic communication, aligned with CoCoCo's objective, enhances communication efficiency and effectiveness by transmitting only task-relevant information.
-Unlike traditional methods, it leverages ML to extract and convey meaningful data rather than raw information.
-This approach suggests that so-called \emph{semantic CoCoCo} will play a pivotal role in future systems, though challenges in communication cost, stability, and scalability across different systems persist~\cite{girgis2023semantic}.
-While most semantic CoCoCo approaches rely on ML models that require significant training data, correlated control systems can exploit shared semantic structure, using a reference system’s dynamics.
-In contrast, systems with distinct behaviors often need independent models, posing scalability challenges.

-Building on our preliminary work in~\cite{girgis2023semantic}, which demonstrated the effectiveness of controlling multi-objective identical systems, this paper addresses a new challenge: controlling \emph{multi-objective distinct control systems}.
-These are distinct yet correlated mixed logical dynamical (MLD) systems, each with unique objectives and dynamics, but sharing baseline dynamics.
-These systems differ primarily in control rules and dynamic variations.
-We leverage a Koopman operator theory~\cite{brunton2016koopman} within an AE architecture to linearize system state evolution in the latent space using a dynamic semantic Koopman (DSK) model, which captures the baseline semantic structure.
-To handle the system-specific variations, we incorporate signal temporal logic (STL)~\cite{leung2019backpropagation} into the latent space through the logical semantic Koopman (LSK) model to encode the system-specific control rules.
-Pre-training the encoder-decoder enables the AE to adapt to dynamic variations.
-Composing these models forms a novel semantic CoCoCo approach proposed in this letter as the logical Koopman AE framework.